MarinaMariano/kunitz-hmm-model/README.md

 - The model shows **excellent generalization** to unseen data.
 - **No overfitting** was observed.
-- No false positives across both sets.
+- 1 false positive for set 1 and 2 false positives for set 2.
-- Only 1 false negative in total (out of 194 positives).
+- 1 false negative in set 1 and 3 false nagatives for set 2.
 - High **sensitivity** and **specificity**.

 ---